Force over Distance: Chapter 50

 Young squeezed his eyes shut.

-He was just—so tired.
 He’d held up pretty well over the past week, if one didn’t count the twelve hours of unconsciousness somewhere in the middle, but now?
 He was at the end of his rope.
 His head ached.
 He couldn’t remember the last time he’d eaten.
-He wanted nothing more than to go straight back through those infirmary doors and get back into bed with his chief scientist—except he couldn’t even do that, because, if he did, he wouldn’t last thirty seconds before tearing into the poor guy’s mind because he had to know, he had to, he—
+He wanted nothing more than to go back through the infirmary doors and climb into bed with his chief scientist—except he couldn’t even do that, because, if he did, he wouldn’t last thirty seconds before tearing into the poor guy’s mind because he had to know, he had to, he—

 “Sir?”